plone/buildout.coredev/docs/plips.rst

    a release is cut.
    Standby for bugs!

 .. _how_submit_plip:

 How to Submit a PLIP
 ====================

 Whether you want to update the default theme or rip out a piece of architecture, everyone should go through the PLIP process.
-If you need help at any point in this process, please contact a member of the framework team personally or ask for help on the `FWT mailing list <https://lists.plone.org/mailman/listinfo/plone-framework-team>`_.
+If you need help at any point in this process, please contact a member of the framework team personally or ask for help on the `Framework Team mailing list`_.

-A PLIP is just a ticket with a special template.
+A PLIP is just a GitHub issue on Products.CMFPlone with a special template and a specific tag.
 To get started,
-open a new ticket on Github in the plone/Products.CMFPlone repository using a issuetemplate template by clicking the following link `http://issuetemplate.com/#/plone/Products.CMFPlone/PLIP`_.
+open a new issue by using the `issuetemplate web service <http://issuetemplate.com/#/plone/Products.CMFPlone/PLIP>`_.
+You have to login with your GitHub account to use the issuetemplate service.
-Try to fill all fields.
+Fill in all applicable fields.
-If not all are applicable, leave some out.
-After submitting, select "feature" for the issues tag.
+After submitting, select the tag "03 type: feature" for the issues.
-A new ticket template will reload and you should plan to fill in all of the fields.

 When writing a PLIP,
 be as specific and to-the-point as you can.